- Search The Registry

-On this date in 1951, a 16-year-old Black girl led students from her overcrowded, segregated school in civil rights protest.
+On this date in 1951, a 16-year-old Black girl led students from her overcrowded, segregated school in a civil rights protest.

-Robert Russa Moton High School, constructed in 1939, remains a one-story, simply designed brick building containing eight classrooms, an office, and an auditorium.
+Robert Russa Moton High School, constructed in 1939, remains a one-story, designed brick building containing eight classrooms, an office, and an auditorium.
 Moton High was typical of the all-Black schools in Prince Edward County, Virginia, during the period.
 It had twice as many students as it was designed for and had no gym or cafeteria.
-The highest-paid teacher at Moton earned less than the lowest paid white teacher in the county.
+The highest-paid teacher at Moton earned less than the lowest-paid white teacher in the county.